Skip to content

 3. A call site: one new guarded step in send_head/do_POST, or a new do_<METHOD> synthesized by build_handler when the gate is on.

 It must pass the PRINCIPLES.md §7 scope rubric before any of that: zero-dependency gate (absolute) → file-server-lane gate → safe-default gate → smallness gate.
-Concretely: WebDAV would be a do_PROPFIND built with xml.etree.ElementTree (zero-dep, but deferred for smallness); QR codes and full Markdown fail the zero-dependency gate and are out — not faked, not vendored.
+Concretely: WebDAV would be a do_PROPFIND built with xml.etree.ElementTree (zero-dep, but deferred for smallness); GFM-fidelity Markdown and Pygments-breadth highlighting fail the zero-dependency gate and are out — not faked, not vendored.
+What passed instead is the scoped-down version: _markdown.py / _highlight.py, opt-in behind --preview, with the boundary documented (PRINCIPLES.md §0) rather than papered over.

 For embedders, the seam is the library surface itself: build a Config, optionally subclass ServeryHandler to override one method, and hand the class to make_server or drop it into your own socketserver setup.
 That is the extent of the extension surface — by design.
 The moment a change would add a route table, an app object, a middleware chain, or a third-party import, it is out of scope and the answer is no.